How to Upgrade Motherboard and CPU without Reinstalling Windows

 This method can also be used to transfer OS from one computer to another with dissimilar hardware.

 Way 2.
-Change motherboard without reinstalling Windows by Registry
+Upgrade the motherboard without reinstalling Windows by Registry

 Before replacing motherboard and CPU in Windows 8/10 or Server 2012, you need to change the msahci key in Registry, because it has been replaced by StorAHCI in these systems.
-As you may know, modifying Registry improperly may result in serious issue, so you better create a full system image backup before hand.
+As you may know, modifying the Registry improperly may result in serious issues, so you better create a full system image backup beforehand.

 Step Ⅰ: link Windows account to online Microsoft account